arend-lang/site/src/about/intellij-features.md

     btn_class: "btn--inverse"

   - image_path: /assets/images/Typechecking-460x200.png
-    title: "Incremental Typechecking"
+    title: "Background Incremental Typechecking"
     excerpt: "IntelliJ Arend can typecheck definitions individially.
-              This means that it is enough to rerun the typechecker only on the last modified definition and not the whole file."
+              This means that it is enough to rerun the typechecker only on the last modified definition and not the whole file.
+              Also, typechecker is invoked automatically in background."
     url: "/about//intellij-features/Typechecking.gif"
-    id: "incremental-typechecking"
+    id: "typechecking"
     btn_label: "Show More"
     btn_class: "btn--inverse"